nervosnetwork/docs/docs/basic-concepts/states-tokens.md

 ## Native Token CK Bytes
 CKB is designed to be a platform for securely storing assets.
 In this context, assets are represented by programmable tokens.

 The Common Knowledge Byte (CKByte) is the native token of the Nervos Common Knowledge Base.
-It has two functions: as the Medium-of-Exchange and Unit-of-Account for users and developers to consume the blockchain's state storage; and as incentives for miners to secure the platform.
+It is the storage used by users and developers to store common knowledge, incentives for miners to secure the platform, and a store of value for holders.

 CKByte is the measurement unit for the storage capacity of a cell.
 When users and developers want to store their state on-chain, they will need to create cells that have a sufficient amount of CKBytes to store their state.
 For example, if Alice owns 1000 CKBytes she can create a cell that has 1000 bytes of capacity or multiple cells that add up to 1000 bytes of storage.